This post may contain affiliate links. Please read our disclosure policy.

 These soft gluten free flatbreads aren't tortillas, naan, or pizza dough.
 But they can be used to make burritos, gyros, and miniature pizzas, too.

-They also don't call for yeast, or eggs, or anything fussy.
+They also don't call for yeast like gluten free naan bread, or eggs, or anything fussy.
 But, like all of my recipes, they are specific.
 If you're willing to come along with me, this recipe might just change the way you think of gluten free bread.

 Recipe ingredients